 Hotfix branches, however, are different in as much as these are called for when there is a bug, security flaw or other critical issue in the production environment that needs resolving a as soon as possible; it cannot wait for the next release.
 You therefore do not want to be releasing work that is in develop as part of a hotfix.
 For this reason, you will be creating hotfix branches off of master.

 In addition, we want to make our branches easy to identify so Git allows you to create branch names that make it easy to organise them, and most Git GUIs (including Visual Studio) will display these branches as if they are in a folder structure.
 Nice and easy and super useful.

 So, how do you do this?
 Just name your branches using the following convention:

 It is as simple as that.
 Some source control tools even have GitFlow workflows built-in to help you, although I haven’t used any of these so I cannot comment on how well they work.

 Once you have completed your bugfix or feature, get it tested and the you may raise a pull request to merge it into develop.
 At this stage, you should ideally get someone to perform a code review and accept the pull request.

 If you are working on a hotfix, then you need to follow the release procedure to get this into production.
 As per any other release, this then merges into master but you will also need to ensure that master is brought into develop as to ensure this branch is up-to-date with production.

-Why not have a look at my Version Management article for more information on a release strategy?
+Why not have a look at the Version Management article for more information on a release strategy?